openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/evolving-test-practices-microsoft.md

 This initial approach didn’t work.
 Testing became a major bottleneck – we reached a breaking point.
 In theory we were operating in cloud cadence but the trains didn’t run on time.
-In VSTS, at times we would spend 3 weeks after the end of sprint to stabilize and deploy – effectively killing the next sprint.
+In Azure DevOps, at times we would spend 3 weeks after the end of sprint to stabilize and deploy – effectively killing the next sprint.

 ### Quality in the Cloud Cadence – What Changed?

 It became very apparent the model wasn’t working; we were doing it wrong.
 We were not the first team to recognize the problem.
 There were services before us, like Bing, that saw this.
 And we started observing